 - Toys, games: -$14.8 billion (Up by 66.6%)

 The EU has highly negative net exports and therefore deep international trade deficits under the mineral fuels category particular for crude oil and, to a lesser extent, petroleum gases and coal.

-Ranking among the top 100 listed under Forbes Global 2000 are 23 corporations with headquarters located in the EU.
+Ranking among the top 100 listed under Forbes Global 2000 are about 20 corporations with headquarters located in the EU.